jasperlinthorst/reveal/README.md

 **reveal plot contig1.fasta contig2.fasta -i**

+Or to visualise a graph in a mumplot

+**reveal gplot 1a&#95;1b.gfa -i**

-NOTE, you need to have matplotlib for this.
+NOTE that you need to have matplotlib installed for these commands.

 To extract a genome (name of the original fasta file) from the graph: